 Supply Chain System

 A supply chain system refers to the system a business enacts to manage the transformation of raw materials to finished goods.
 This system will manage all the workflow stages involved with manufacturing, inventory, storage, and delivery.
 These processes will vary from industry to industry but all entail various stages of planning, sourcing, manufacturing, delivery and return workflows as materials make their journey to the end user.
+Often, supply chain inventory consists of raw materials or ingredients used in manufacturing.

 Business Supply Chain Management